enif-lee/EntityFrameworkCore.Convention/README.md

 ### Table Audit

+#### Features
-- [ ] Track and store changes of row for specific assigned tables.
+-  Track and store changes of row for specific assigned tables.
-- [ ] Configure tracking strategy for each table.
+-  Configure tracking strategy for each entity.
+-  Support for project contain multiple `DbContext` type.

 ### Contribution Guide